mlewis-everley/open-adventures/core-rules.md

 #### Defence
 The Defence attribute is used when you need to defend against physical damage.
 It will be a number between 2+ and 6+.
 This is the number you have to roll on any dice you **DID NOT** assign on your turn.
 Each success will avoid a single point of damage.

+### Health
+Unlike other games that might represent character health via a "Wounds" or "Health" stat, in Open Adventures a characters health is represented by their dice pool!

+Each time a character takes damage, you remove one dice from your pool.
+If you loose all your dice then the character is dead/out of the game.

+## Actions
+Below will cover the most common actions you can perform in Open Adventure and how you use dice from your pool to perform them.

+### Close Combat Attacks
+Be it an armoured paladin, an enforcer with a batton or a space knight with a laser sword.
+Melee attacks represent a lot of actions in most tabletop games.
+In Open Adventures, opponents need to be adjacent in order to engage in close combat .

+In order to perform a melee attack in Open Adventures, first you must be adjacent to your opponent (unless you have a weapon allows melee attacks from longer range).
+Then you must decide how many dice you want to dedicate to the attack from your pool.
+For example, a quick slash might only use one dice, but a heavy cleave using a two handed axe (or a precision strike with a knife) could use two or three dice.

+Once you have decided how many dice to use for the attack you can then roll them.
+You **CANNOT** split the results after you have rolled.
+Each dice with a result greater than your "Shoot" stat is considered a success.
+Each success represents a single point of damage.

+### Ranged Attacks
+Bows & arrows, crossbows, rifles, plasma cannons, etc are all examples or ranged weapons used in tabletop games.
+Attacking at range is an similar to close combat.
+First, decide how many dice you want to use for the attack.
+A quick hip shot might use only one dice, but an aimed shot at tough enemy might need three!

+Once you have decided how many dice to use for the attack you can then roll them.
+You **CANNOT** split the results after you have rolled.
+Each dice with a result greater than your "Shoot" stat is considered a success.
+Each success represents a single point of damage.

+### Damage and Defence
+For player characters, each point of damage taken results in removing a dice from the dice pool.
+Once the player has no dice left in their pool, they are knocked out or killed (removed from the game).

+Players can defend against damage using their "Defence" attribute.
+They can roll as many dice as they have left in their pool.
+Every dice result that is greater than their "Defence" attribute is a success.
+Every success will ignore a point of damage.

+Non player characters (NPC) work a little differently.
+In order to injure or defeat them you will need to do a enough damage in one attack to equal or exceed their armour.
+For most NPCs this will be enough to kill them, though some may be able to take multiple hits.

+### Skill Checks
+Games will probably involve players making skill checks for various actions.
+Picking a lock, hacking a computer, repairing a vehicle are all possible examples of a skilled action.

+Making a skill check is similar to attacking.
+First choose how many dice from your pool to assign to the action.
+The action will have a difficulty (representing a number of successes).
+Once you have assigned your dice, you can roll them.
+Every dice with a result greater than the characters "Skill" attribute is a success.

+**NOTE** some skill actiuons might require a number of sucesses greater than you can achieve in one turn.
+This is by design, every success against a skill check reduces the difficulty by one. **BUT**vthis resets if you perform any other action between checks.